Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Analyze sentiment
-Run a Text Analytics predictive model to identify the positive, negative, neutral or mixed sentiment contained in the passed-in document or batch of documents.
+Run a Text Analytics predictive model to identify the positive, negative, neutral or mixed sentiment contained in the provided document or batch of documents.

 <!-- embedme ./src/samples/java/com/azure/ai/textanalytics/ReadmeSamples.java#L104-L108 -->
 ```java